Trees and Utilities

 The conflict between trees and above ground utilities (powerlines) has been an ongoing issue for decades.
 The conflict revolves around competition for space.
 Trees grow, as they grow their branches get taller and their tree crowns get wider.
 Above ground utilities are required, by federal mandate, to have a specific zone of clearance around them for safety.
 In many communities and neighborhoods, the most accessible area to plant trees is under or near the powerline right-of-way.
 This pattern inevitably leads to competition for space and conflict.

-You can find lots of helpful, detailed information about proper planting and maitenance of trees around utilities in our new Trees & Utilities Guide.
+You can find lots of helpful, detailed information about proper planting and maintenance of trees around utilities in our Trees & Utilities Guide.

 Trees can cause power outages in several ways:

 To eliminate power outages, and the dangers involved in the above list, utility companies prune trees for clearance.
 Sometimes it results in unbalanced crowns and what is referred to as “V-shaped’ crowns.
 The best way to avoid severe pruning cuts is to plant the right tree in the right place.
 To avoid conflicts you need to know not only the possible mature height of the tree, but also the height of the utility lines.